-The report was then subjected to examination by the Audit Committee on February 8, 2016 for its section on "Risk management and internal controls" before being reviewed by the Nominating and Governance Committee chaired by the Lead Director for its section on "Corporate governance", on March 3,
+The report was then examined by the Audit Committee on February 6, 2017 for its section on "Risk management and internal controls" before being reviewed by the Nominating and Governance Committee chaired by the Lead Director for its section on "Corporate governance".

-The Chairman's report was approved by the Board of Directors on March 17, 2016.
+The Chairman's report was approved by the Board of Directors on March 15, 2017.

-The reader's attention is drawn to the fact that a description of the major risks and uncertainties facing the Company and the various entities within the scope of consolidation is part of the reports drawn up by the Board of Directors pursuant to Articles L. 225-100 and L. 225-100-2 of the French Commercial Code (Code de commerce) and is presented in detail in Chapter 3 of the Company's Registration Document.
+The reader's attention is drawn to the fact that a description of the major risks and uncertainties facing the Company and the various entities within the scope of consolidation is part of the reports drawn up by the Board of Directors pursuant to articles L. 225-100 and L. 225-100-2 of the French Commercial Code and is presented in detail in Chapter 3 of the Company's Registration Document.